 Wärtsilä protects innovation and competitiveness through close attention to Intellectual Asset Management and the continuous development of internal key competences.
 Networks and clusters are formed to further extend the company’s know-how, skills, and capabilities by committing to long-term relationships with suppliers, engineering companies, university partners, and with licensees and other Original Equipment Manufacturers.

-The HERCULES programme ad CLIC innovation, sustainable innovation through partnerships
+The HERCULES programme and sustainable innovation through partnerships

 The project HERCULES-2 comprises four R&D Work Package Groups: